Skip to content

 On September 28th, our beloved Appalachian Mountains were devastated by Hurricane Helene.
 Now deemed a "Geological Disaster," the storm eroded at shorelines and destroyed towns, neighborhoods, homes, and lives.
 Its effects will be felt throughout the region for years to come, and our people will never be the same.

 Catastrophe calls us to action.
 We must rise to the challenges set before us.
 Therefore, we're doing everything possible to support our vibrant community.
-Currently, our recovery efforts include our Mutual Aid Fund, and a new "Pay It Forward" Program which ensures that EVERYONE has access to nutrient-rich, Farm-Fresh, and Locally-produced food.
+Currently, our recovery efforts include our Mutual Aid Fund, and the Nourish Appalachia Project.

 Food Access Resources: